 The complaint is reviewed by the Grievance Counsel.
 If there is merit to the complaint, it is turned over to the Investigative Panel which appoints one or more of its members to investigate the charges.

 If the Investigative Panel finds probable cause that an attorney has violated one or more Bar rules, the General Counsel’s office prosecutes the case in front of the Georgia Supreme Court.
 The Supreme Court will determine any disciplinary action.

-Question: What are other ways the State Bar helps advance the practice of law?
+The State Bar works to advance the practice of law.